-Born in 1859, of Scottish ancestry, in Tranmere, Birkenhead, Married Maud Parris in 1886, they had 7 children.
-Died 1934 Moorside, Neston.
+Born in 1864, of Scottish ancestry, in Tranmere, Birkenhead, he married Maud Parris in 1886.
+They had seven children.
+He died 1934 Moorside, Neston.

-Thomas set up his own practice with an office in Dale Street, Liverpool c 1876 and specialized in designing commercial buildings eg banks, cinemas, in Liverpool, Wigan, Warrington, Widnes, Woolton…
+Thomas set up his own practice with an office in Dale Street, Liverpool c 1876 and specialized in designing commercial buildings e.g. banks, cinemas, in Liverpool, Wigan, Warrington, Widnes, Woolton…

-Wirral homes include – Designed and built his own house in Parkgate, in 1904, named “Bleak House” after the novel by his favourite author, now named Brooke House, an “understated” Arts and Crafts style.
-Dunstan Wood, Burton Cheshire 1926 Elmhurst, Neston, extending and modifying a 1717 building
+- Designed and built his own house in Parkgate, in 1904 (named Bleak House after the novel by his favourite author) now named Brooke House, an ‘understated Arts and Crafts style’ (Listed Grade II)

-Having a large family, he had two Wirral homes, but moved before his death to a small bungalow in Neston
+Having a large family, he had two Wirral homes, but moved before his death to a small bungalow in Neston.

 Aubrey Thomas avoided publicity and refused a knighthood.